hoanhua14/mrq/journals/nicole_kash.md

-We debugged an error regarding an attribute error and found out we were trying to access and object with a key and value when we needed to use dot notation.
+We debugged an error regarding an attribute error and found out we were trying to access an object with a key and value when we needed to use dot notation.
 After discussing with the SEIR Marty, we changed our "account_dict" object into a dictionary as this is best practice as per the jwtdown-fastapi documentation.